22nd Annual Central Texas Small Grain Field Day – April 20th

 • Other

 Please visit the Bosque County Extension Office’s Website to nominate a volunteer at https://bosque.agrilife.org/ or at 254-435-2331.
-Nomination forms are due back to the Extension Office by December 31, 2022.
-The Leadership Advisory Board of Texas A&M AgriLife Extension will review each nomination and select the awardees to be recognized at the 2022 Volunteer Recognition Banquet on Monday, January 30, 2023.
-Tickets for the event are available at the Extension Office.
+Nomination forms are due back to the Extension Office by December 20, 2024.
+The Leadership Advisory Board of Texas A&M AgriLife Extension will review each nomination and select the awardees to be recognized at the 2024 Volunteer Recognition Banquet on Thursday, January 30, 2025.

-The December 8th seminar will provide participants with the opportunity to receive up to eight (8) CEUs.
-Of these eight (8) hours, three (3) hours will be in General, two (2) hours in IPM, two (2) hour in Laws and Regulations, and one (1) hour in Drift.
-Licensed commercial and non-commercial applicators will be able to obtain their required five hours within the first five hours of the program.
+Join us on Thursday, December 12th, 2024, for a multi-county Farm & Ranch Seminar for farmers and ranchers conducted by the Texas A&M AgriLife Extension Service in District 8.
+The Bosque County program will be held in-person at the Clifton Civic Center, located at 403 W 3rd Street, Clifton.
+This seminar will provide participants with the opportunity to receive up to eight (8) CEUs.
+Of the eight (8) hours, three (3) hours will be in General, two (2) hours in IPM, two (2) hours in Laws and Regulations and one (1) hour in Drift.
+Commercial License Holders will be able to obtain their required five hours within the first five (5) hours of the program.

 Private Applicators License holders must obtain 15 hours of CEUs every five years to renew/recertify their license; including two hours of Laws and Regulations, two hours of Integrated Pest Management (IPM), and any mix of these and General hours to equal the required 15 hours of CEUs.
 Licensed commercial and non-commercial applicators are required to recertify every year by obtaining five continuing education credits with one credit each from two of the following categories: laws and regulations, integrated pest management or drift minimization.